Trump Administration Reportedly Targeting Legal Immigrants, Wants To Limit Citizenship

 “The administration is committed to enforcing existing immigration law, which is clearly intended to protect the American taxpayer by ensuring that foreign nationals seeking to enter or remain in the U.S are self-sufficient.
 Any proposed changes would ensure that the government takes the responsibility of being good stewards of taxpayer funds seriously and adjudicates immigration benefit requests in accordance with the law.”

 Miller, in addition to other congressional colleagues, has long made it his goal to reduce immigrant citizenship in the U.S. The White House began considering this plan back in February and a draft has already been sent to the White House Office of Management and Budget.
-However, even before the plan has gone into place, the administration has already made it more difficult for immigrants to obtain green cards and for green-card holders to become citizens.
+However, even before the plan has gone into place, the administration has already made it more difficult for immigrants to obtain green cards and for green card holders to become citizens.

-Immigration attorneys are setting to push back against the public change rule and are cautioning their green-card-holding clients against seeking citizenship at this time, reports NBC.
+Immigration attorneys are set to push back against the public change rule and are cautioning their green card holding clients against seeking citizenship at this time, reports NBC.

 The National Immigration Law Center made a statement concerning Miller’s proposal.